-2. Full copies of the plans and consultation responses are available for inspection on the Council's website at www.southoxon.gov.uk.
+2.2 Reduced copies of the plans accompanying the application are attached at Appendix 2.
+Full copies of the plans and consultation responses are available for inspection on the Council's website at www.southoxon.gov.uk.

-3.0 SUMMARY OF CONSULTATIONS & REPRESENTATIONS
+SUMMARY OF CONSULTATIONS & REPRESENTATIONS 3.0